-- Food cravings: You may find any cravings you had with PMS are getting worse.
+- Food cravings: If you had cravings with PMS, you may notice they are getting worse.
 This can be due to your body’s increased needs for valuable micronutrients, or to the “crash cycle” pattern of fatigue/carbohydrates/fatigue with hormonal imbalance that so many of us fall into.

-- Digestive discomfort: Embarrassing gas, diarrhea, and constipation can all increase in perimenopause and menopause.
+- Digestive discomfort: Embarrassing and uncomfortable gas, diarrhea, and constipation can all increase in perimenopause and menopause.

 - Anxiety and/or sadness: Perimenopause can raise your stress level, and can create hormonal imbalances that affect mood and emotional health.
 Stress hormones directly affect the production and balance of other hormones.

-- PMS-like symptoms: You may think stronger cramps, bloating, breast tenderness, headaches or mood swings are due to worsening PMS, but these worsening symptoms are often a sign of perimenopause.
+- PMS-like symptoms: You may think stronger cramps, bloating, breast tenderness, headaches or mood swings are due to worsening PMS, but as symptoms get more frequent or severe, it’s often a sign of perimenopause.

-Your symptoms are your body’s way of asking for help.
+Your symptoms are your body’s way of asking — or yelling — for help.
 By listening to what they’re telling you about your individual hormonal imbalance, you’ll be able to provide the targeted support your body needs to naturally rebalance its hormones.
-Effective natural options include phytotherapy, vitamins and minerals, and simple dietary and lifestyle adjustments to find relief by resolving the root cause of all your symptoms.
+Effective natural options include include phytotherapy, vitamins and minerals, and simple dietary and lifestyle adjustments that can provide relief by resolving the single root cause of all your symptoms.

 "This product has helped me tremendously with hormonal balance.
 This has taken the edge off my menopausal symptoms and made me feel like a person again."